Descanonge/neba/docs/source/configuration.rst

    Users wanting to automate some logic on nested dictionaries can lever the method :meth:`Scheme.remap` that map a user function on a nested (or flat) dictionary of traits.

+   Functions :func:`.util.nest_dict` and :func:`.util.flatten_dict` can also
+   be useful in manipulating dictionaries.

 Some parameters may be destined for a specific function.
 It is possible to select those by name as shown above, or one could tag the target traits during